isomerpages/moe-woodlandssec/_wdl-experience/English.md

 > Effective communication programme

-*   Sec 1 students will be acquiring skills on storytelling and social media presentation skills, which will facilitate their learning in the reading aloud component in the oral examination
+*   Sec 1 students will be acquiring skills on storytelling, drama and social media presentation skills, which will facilitate their learning in communicating with purpose and a good awareness of the audience.
-*   Sec 2 and 3 students will be acquiring skills to generate quick and clear ideas on the spot, verbalising them in a structured manner, which will facilitate their learning in the spoken interaction component in the oral examination
+*   Sec 2 and 3 students will be acquiring skills to generate quick and clear ideas on the spot, verbalising them in a structured manner, which will facilitate their learning in the oral examination

 ### Key Programmes